 Not as common as it once was rabbit if cooked right still is a great meal.
 One great example of how to cook it correctly is this beer braised rabbit hindquarter recipe.

-1 bell pepper
+- 1 bell pepper

-1 large onion
+- 1 large onion

-1 tablespoon unsalted butter
+- 1 tablespoon unsalted butter

 - 1 teaspoons minced garlic

-2 rabbit hindquarters
+- 2 rabbit hindquarters

-all purpose rub
+- all purpose rub

-charcoal grill (or gas)
+- charcoal grill (or gas)

-Slice the bell pepper and onion into strips.
+- Slice the bell pepper and onion into strips.
 Melt the butter in a skillet then add the bell pepper and onion along with the garlic and saute.

-Season the rabbit with the dry rub then char on a hot charcoal grill.
+- Season the rabbit with the dry rub then char on a hot charcoal grill.

-Add the chared rabbit to the skillet with the vegetables then add the beer.
+- Add the chared rabbit to the skillet with the vegetables then add the beer.

-Simmer the rabbet on a gentle boil until the beer has reduced down and the rabbit is fork-tender; about 25 minutes.
+- Simmer the rabbit on a gentle simmer until the beer has reduced down and the rabbit is fork-tender.
+This takes about 25 minutes.

 - Serve with vegetables and fresh bread to mop up the juices.